nerissa29/reading-notes/class2-15.md

 - The first website gives the access token to the second website as proof of authentication on behalf of the user.
 - The second website lets the first website access their site on behalf of the user.
 - The user sees a successfully completed transaction occurring.
 - OAuth is not the first authentication/authorization system to work this way on behalf of the end-user.
-In fact, many authentication systems, notably Kerberos, work similarly.
+Many authentication systems, notably Kerberos, work similarly.
 What is special about OAuth is its ability to work across the web and its wide adoption.
 It succeeded with adoption rates where previous attempts failed (for various reasons).

 #### What is OpenID?

-OpenID is one of the security tehnologies that has same concept as OAuth.
-It is a single sign-in, cehcking or vouching for user's idntities.
-It started in 2005, but reinvented in 2014 to as an *authentication layer for OAuth*; both "technologies now complement each other in many implementations" - [^1]: [What is OAuth?
+OpenID is one of the security technologies that has the same concept as OAuth.
+It is a single sign-in, checking, or vouching for users’ identities.
+It started in 2005 but was reinvented in 2014 as an *authentication layer for OAuth*; both "technologies now complement each other in many implementations" - [^1]: [What is OAuth?
 How the open authorization framework works](https://www.csoonline.com/article/3216404/what-is-oauth-how-the-open-authorization-framework-works.html).

 ## Authorization and Authentication flows

 #### What is the difference between authorization and authentication?

-Authentication verifies the user (who the user is) while the authorization verifies what access they have or allowed [^3].
+Authentication verifies the user (who the user is), while authorization verifies what access they have or are allowed [^3].

 #### What is Authorization Code Flow?